ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 they are far less insurmountable than we
 had imegined.
 One of the greatest evils of the world is
-that men praise, rather than practic
+that men praise, rather than practice
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:tu:batch_tu_brownie_ver01:data:sn85033429:00280779313:1873103001:0541/pct:6.369545,73.456633,12.887651,19.375000/!600,600/0/default.jpg"/>
 </td>